 I absolutely love cooking with my friend Kris.
-Not only is she one of my dearest friends and amongst the most generous people I know; she is a phenomenal vegetarian cook.
-Kris and I met when we were in a play together for Ranters Theatre over 13 years ago, and we have been breaking gluten free bread with love ever since.
+Not only is she one of my dearest friends and amongst the most generous people I know; she is a phenomenal cook.
+Kris and I met when we were in a play together for Ranters Theatre over 13 years ago, and we have been breaking bread with love ever since.
 Beth and Zoe were also in the play, and we have all been kindred spirits ever since, having regular lunches and dinners throughout the year as a group.
-One of the most wonderful things about our friendships is that we are all obsessed whole foodies; and all three of these ladies are absolutely incredible vegetarian cooks.
+One of the most wonderful things about our friendships is that we are all obsessed foodies; and all three of these ladies are absolutely wonderful cooks.
 So, needless to say, there is always something delicious on the table.
-I will celebrate Zoe later this year when I post some of her unbelievable gluten free cake recipes.
+I will celebrate Zoe later this year when I post some of her unbelievable cake recipes.
 Bethy has had a few mentions with the lemon asparagus soup and the roasted sweet potato macadamia soup.
 But today it is all about Kris.

-Kris made this incredible gluten free date and walnut loaf for a lunch with Beth and Zoe some time ago that she had clipped from the from the November 2007 edition of the fabulous Australian Magazine “Delicious”.
-We were happy little snouts, polishing off the whole gluten free sweet bread in one sitting!
-We were all devastated when Kris mislaid her beloved photocopy of this treasured vegetarian recipe.
+Kris made this incredible date and walnut loaf for a lunch with Beth and Zoe some time ago that she had clipped from the from the November 2007 edition of the fabulous Australian Magazine “Delicious”.
+We polishing off the whole loaf in one sitting!
+We were all devastated when Kris mislaid her beloved photocopy of the treasured recipe.
 Thankfully, the folks at Delicious Magazine were only too happy to search through their archives and send her another copy; which she promptly forwarded onto me.
-Now I can share this unbelievable gluten free date and walnut loaf with you, so that you might have a taste of our girly lunch.
-In true “Kris style” (she is not fond of following recipes) she has made this recipe her own, and added in a generous drop or two of rose water, which turns this already spectacular gluten free sweet bread into a sublime creation just begging to be devoured.
+Now I can share this unbelievable recipe with you, so that you might have a taste of our girly lunch.
+In true “Kris style” (she is not fond of following recipes) she has made this recipe her own, and added in a generous drop or two of rose water, which turns this already spectacular sweet bread into a sublime creation just begging to be devoured.

 For culinary purposes, rose water has been used in Middle Eastern and Asian cuisines with spectacular results for many years.
 Whenever I smell rose water, I immediately start salivating for traditional Turkish Delight.
 Oh Yum!
 Rose water can be found at health food stores, Middle Eastern grocers, and exotic food shops.
 Try to find 100% pure rose water.
 Some are blends of 80% rose water, 20% water and natural flavouring.
 Do not buy rose syrup, which is loaded with refined sugar, citric acid, colouring and flavouring.
 Rose water is so wonderfully fragrant, that Kris wisely encouraged me to add it into baked goods, puddings and other sweet treats as an ingenious way to reduce the sweetener required.
 I have to say, it is a top tip, and I have been grabbing for the rose water ever since.

-Kris and I whipped up this gluten free date and walnut loaf last week and took some around to Beth and Zoe for lunch.
-We all unanimously approved -- once again, polishing off the whole gluten free sweet bread in one sitting.
+Kris and I whipped up this recipe last week and took some around to Beth and Zoe for lunch.
+We all unanimously approved -- once again, polishing off the whole loaf in one sitting.
 The recipe calls for you to grease your baking tin with walnut oil.
 Whilst this does add an incredible flavour to the loaf, it is not absolutely essential if you don’t want to fork out the rather hefty price for walnut oil just for this recipe.
 I have also listed the rose water as optional.
-The original recipe did not have it, and this date and walnut loaf tastes wonderful without it.
+The original recipe didn't have it, and the loaf tastes wonderful without it.
 But I really think Kris is onto something and it adds a touch of magic to this.
-Try some recipes using rosewater and you will not be sorry!

 Thanks Kris – I love you!